-Do the right thing for consumers and customers 2.
-Be curious and go out of your way to understand 3 Share honestly, early and often 4 - Make complex things as simple as possible 5.
-Drive improvement, we can always be better Take responsibility and make things that matter happen 7 Dare to do, be bold.
+1 Do the right thing for consumers and customers 2 Be curious and go out of your way to understand 3 Share honestly, early and often 4 Make complex things as simple as possible 5 Drive improvement, we can always be better 6 Take responsibility and make things that matter happen 7 Dare to do, be bold.
 Don't be afraid of mistakes you can learn from Build great teams because Rightmove is people 9 Be approachable and appreciate what others do 10.
 Enjoy the journey.
-Be part of it new Rightmovers welcomed aboard in 2024
+Be part of it 325 new Rightmover aboard in 2024 THE SUNDAY TIMES Best Place to Work 20